Nubarashen District: History

 In 1989, the district was renamed back with its original name.
 With the 1996 administrative division reforms of Armenia, Nubarashen was given the status of a district within the capital Yerevan.

 Demographics

-As of the 2011 census, the district had a population of 9,561 (0.9% of Yerevan city population).
-According to the 2016 official estimate, the population of the district is around 9,800, making Nubarashen the least populous district of Yerevan.
+As of the 2022 census, the district had a population of 11,794, which is 1.09% of Yerevan city population and ranked 11th among the Yerevan districts.
 Nubarashen is mainly populated by Armenians who belong to the Armenian Apostolic Church.
 The district is home to the Holy Martyrs Church opened on April 25, 2015, in commemoration of the 100th anniversary of the Armenian genocide.
 The construction was launched in 2012 and completed in 2015.
 The church was designed by architect Artak Ghulyan, while the funds were donated by Gagik Tsarukyan.

 Culture

 The Nubarashen Music School is operating since 1935, while the Nubarashen Library №34 is operating since 1936.

 Many monuments are erected in the district, including: